 Broadcast Pioneers member Marlin Taylor writes to us:

-I was interesting to see the WTTM call letters and the name Ernie Kovacs.
+I was interested to see the WTTM call letters and the name Ernie Kovacs.
 WTTM always had a broadcast booth at the New Jersey State Fair and I became a great fan of Ernie's when, I believe was the Fall of 1950 (it was 1949 actually), he allegedly did eight straight days of broadcasting without sleeping, Sunday through Sunday.
 While many hours were filled with DJ time, WTTM was an NBC affiliate which allowed him breaks during daytime and evening hours (during which engineer friends said he took catnaps).
 I believe this stunt was what led to his opportunity to be hired to open up the early morning hours of 7:30 to 9 on WPTZ (that actually came later into his time at WPTZ.
 His first show was a cooking program, Deadline for Dinner).

 During the mid-50's, I'd drop in occasionally on weekend evening announcer, Jack Allen (Potts).
 As stations did in those days before operating 24 hours became common, WTTM would sign off at midnight with the National Anthem.
 The station always used a transcription recorded by the Trenton Symphony, which Jack found to be a rather slow, draggy performance.
 So, he'd play the 33-1/3 recording at 45 RPM instead, which delivered a majestic and upbeat performance that the Star Spangled Banner deserves.